SedikIkediche/weather_mobile/README.md

 # weather_mobile

-It's A flutter app that gives you weather informaton in your current location.
+It's a flutter app that gives you weather informaton in your current location.

 ## Getting Started